roseseismo/roses2020/unit10/unit10_readme.txt

 roses2020 unit10 readme

 environment:
-- Use the 'roses_krig' environment created with 'roses_krig.yml'.
+- Create a new environment,'roses_krig' with 'roses_krig.yml'.

 notebooks:
-- The notebook for this unit is complete and should run wihtout exception.
+- The notebook for this unit is complete and should run without exception.

 data:
 - Files are provided in txt and xyz format.